JamesTheBard/sisyphus-ffmpeg/README.md

 # can be processed via the output map.
 The streams are zero-indexed and
 # based on the order of the source maps of the previous section.

+# The 0th video stream from the source map is the first entry: the video
+# file.
+Another way of writing this would be to just remove the specifier
-# Stream 0 is the video from source 0 (the 'mkv' file)
+# which would pull the 0th stream overall from the source map section.
 ff.output_maps.append(
     OutputMap(
         stream=0,